 The driver for this project is security of supply.
 The existing conductor is due for replacement due to the age of the assets.
 This project may involve reconfiguration of the circuits but the full scope will be determined in due course.
-The estimated cost of this project has increased from $\pounds7.9$ million to $\pounds22.6$ million due to
+The estimated cost of this project has increased from £7.9 million to £22.6 million due to inflation and an improved understanding of project scope.
+It is expected that several sections of this circuit will be undergrounded.
+The estimated completion date of this project has changed due to the change in scope and reprioritisation of projects within existing resources.

-7.4.2 Renewable Generation Cluster Substations
+7.4.2.
+Renewable Generation Cluster Substations